Empowering Women to Take Charge of Their Health

 Dr. Barghash: Indeed, staying healthy with our busy careers and all of our demanding educational, parenting and family needs require finding a subtle balance between life and work.
 For me, that includes keeping a regular exercise routine two to three times weekly and mindful meditation for a few minutes once or twice daily.
 It also involves healthy, high-protein snacks and a healthy diet.
 These are some just some of the ways I stay healthy, happy and highly productive.

 We are proud to support Drs.
-Barghash and Lee and National Women’s Health Week.
-Ladies, get started on a happier, healthier you by scheduling an appointment with one of our female specialists.
+Barghash and National Women’s Health Week.
+Ladies, get started on a happier, healthier you by scheduling an appointment with our female specialist.
 Contact Digestive Healthcare Center (DHC) today.